AdvaniaSE/PowerShellFundamentals/06. Text and Files/Detailed.md

 # Lab 06.
 Text

 - In the folder "LabFiles" there are a number of files.
 One of them contains the string "purple".
 Using the `Select-String` command, find this file
-  - *Info*: `Select-String` accepts RegEx!
+  - *Note*: `Select-String` accepts RegEx!
 If your search doesn't return the expected result you might have accidently encountered a RegEx pattern

 ```PowerShell
 Get-ChildItem -Path .\LabFiles | Select-String -Pattern 'purple'